 Jack Russell terriers can develop many types of skin problems that can cause discomfort.
-Hot spots, bug bites, rashes and dry skin all are common problems in Jack Russell terriers and dogs in general, but they can be treated successfully with natural remedies.
+Hot spots, bug bites, rashes and dry skin all are common problems in Jack Russell terriers and dogs in general, but sometimes they can be treated successfully with natural remedies.
 Medicines like steroids and allergy shots used to treat skin problems in dogs often have harsh side effects.
-Avoid this problem and alleviate your dog's discomfort by treating it with safe and natural remedies.
+Avoid this problem and alleviate your dog's discomfort by treating it with safe and natural homeopathic remedies.

-For skin irritation caused by a rash, bug bite or poison ivy, a cotton ball soaked in milk of magnesium, apple cider vinegar, aloe vera or witch hazel can be applied directly to the affected area.
+Is your Jack Russell scratching all the time?
+For Jack Russell skin conditions caused by a rash, bug bite or poison ivy, a cotton ball soaked in milk of magnesium, apple cider vinegar, aloe vera gel, or witch hazel can be applied directly to the affected area.
 Other natural remedies include mixing equal parts baking soda and equal parts water and applying the mixture to the irritated skin.
-You also can combine 4 tbsp. of sage, 1/4 tsp. of epsom salt and 2 cups of water and bring it to a boil.
-Strain the mixture, let it cool and pour it into a spray bottle.
-Spray the affected area several times a day.
+This may be drying to your dog's skin, so see how this skin solution works on a small spot before applying it to the entire irritated area.

 You also can combine 4 tablespoon of sage, 1/4 teaspoon of Epsom salt and 2 cups of water and bring it to a boil.
 Strain the mixture, let it cool and pour it into a spray bottle.
 Spray the affected area several times a day.
 If this homeopathy for your dog's skin allergies aren't helping your Jack Russell terrier's condition after a few days or the condition worsens, contact your veterinarian.